Malagasy cuisine: Accompaniment (laoka)

 Garlic, onions, ginger, tomatoes, mild curry, and salt are the most common ingredients used to flavor dishes, and in coastal areas other ingredients such as coconut milk, vanilla, cloves or turmeric may also be used.
 A variety of condiments are served on the side and mixed into the rice or laoka according to each individual's taste rather than mixing them in as the food is being cooked.
-The most common and basic condiment, sakay (/mg/), is a spicy condiment made from red or green chili pepper.
+The most common and basic condiment, sakay (/mg/), is a spicy paste made from red or green chili pepper, ginger and garlic.

 Indian-style condiments made of pickled mango, lemon, and other fruits (known as achards or lasary /mg/), are a coastal specialty; in the highlands, lasary often refers to a salad of green beans, cabbage, carrots and onion in a vinaigrette sauce, popular as a side dish or as the filling of a baguette sandwich.

 Ro (/mg/, a broth) may be served as the main laoka or in addition to it to flavor and moisten the rice.
 Ro-mangazafy (/mg/) is a rich and flavorful broth made with beef, tomato and garlic that often accompanies a dry laoka.
 By contrast, Romatsatso (/mg/) is a light and relatively flavorless broth made with onion, tomato and anamamy greens served with meat or fatty poultry.
 Ron-akoho (/mg/), a broth made with chicken and ginger, is a home remedy for the common cold, while rompatsa (/mg/)—a broth made with tiny dried shrimp and beef, to which sweet potato leaves and potato are often added—is traditionally eaten by new mothers to support lactation.